Ouch! Shoulder pain and how to treat it

 The shoulder has the widest and most versatile range of motion of all other joints in our body.
 When something goes wrong with your shoulder, it hampers your ability to move freely and can cause a great deal of pain and discomfort.
 Shoulder pain can be a result of injury or disease of the shoulder joint.
 As an extremely mobile joint that plays a central role in the action of a major extremity, the shoulder is at risk for injury.

-Here are some common causes of shoulder pain:
+common causes of shoulder pain:

 Rotator Cuff Injuries: The rotator cuff is where the four tendons that encompass the ball (humeral head) of the shoulder meet.
 Tendinitis or tears in the rotator cuff tendons may lead to shoulder pain.